devongarde/ssc/README.txt

 SSC can be run in a CGI environment.
 This is intended for use with OpenBSD's native httpd web server (https://man.openbsd.org/httpd.8).
 You are reminded that SSC is pre-production software.
-Do NOT expose it to untrusted data sources, such as the open web, without taking precautions.
+Do NOT expose it to untrusted data sources, such as the open web.